BIC-MNI/man-pages/_man/mritoself.md

 The second (and last) fit is estimated with 4.3mm steps and a small simplex (1.5mm).

-If an initial transformation is available, it can be used with the '-transform' option.
-This will overide the '-identity' transform used in the first fit described above.
+If an initial transformation is available, it can be used with the `-transform` option.
+This will overide the `-identity` transform used in the first fit described above.

 *option* <val>: description of option